xcore/sw_display_controller/module_display_controller/doc/overview.rst

 Overview
 ========

-The display controller component is used to drive a single graphics LCD screen up to 800 * 600 pixels incorporating a managed double buffer.
+The display controller module is used to drive a single graphics LCD screen up to 800 * 600 pixels incorporating a managed double buffer.

 Features
 --------